Tasin18/tasin_portfolio/README.md

-# John Doe – CSE Portfolio
+# Md.Golam All Gaffar Tasin – CSE Portfolio

 This is a professional, single-page portfolio for a BSc in Computer Science and Engineering graduate aspiring to become a university teacher.
 Built with React.js and Tailwind CSS, it is fully responsive and easy to customize.